pzol/deterministic/README.md

 ## Mimic

-If you want a custom NullObject which mimicks another class
+If you want a custom NullObject which mimicks another class.

 ```ruby
 class Mimick